caternuson/rpi-mpdnado/README.md

 To keep the requirements minimal, all CSS and JavaScript is written from scratch.
-So intentionally **not** using any of the many available CSS (bootstrap, etc.) frameworks or JavaScript (jquery, etc.) library.
+So intentionally **not** using any of the many available CSS (bootstrap, etc.) frameworks or JavaScript (jquery, etc.) libraries.